Samsung Experience Home Missing Icons/Widgets (Fix)

 FAQ

 Are missing icons a sign of malware?
-Usually no. It’s more commonly a theme/widget conflict or launcher corruption.
+Usually no. It is more commonly a theme/widget conflict or launcher corruption.

 Can I disable the launcher?
-Don’t.
-Disabling the default launcher can make the phone very difficult to use.
+No. Disabling the default launcher can make the phone very difficult to use.
 Fix the underlying conflict instead.

 Last updated: June 1, 2026